null-machine/limbus-company-roll-analyzer/index.md

 [A full explanation of how to read the roll charts can be found here.](https://github.com/null-machine/limbus-company-clash-tool)

-For a condensed version, the cyan yellow and magenta lines represent a sinner's chance to beat a power at max, zero and minimum sanity.
+For a condensed version, the cyan, grey and magenta lines represent a sinner's chance to beat a power at max, zero and minimum sanity.
 The y-axis represents chance of winning the clash, and the x-axis represents the power of the opposing skill.

 "agg" → aggregate, or clash power.
 "raw" → raw damage.
 "var" → variance, or heads dependency.

-Emphasis will not be placed on colours— there's no telling what future EGOs hold in store.
-Furthermore, Refraction Railway 1 has proven that simply taking strong individual identities will outperform a team that goes out of its way to align colours for EGO or resonance.
+Emphasis will not be placed on skill colours— there's no telling what future EGOs hold in store.
+Furthermore, Refraction Railway 1 has proven that simply taking strong individual identities will outperform a team that goes out of its way to align colours for EGO spam or resonance.
 Having rare damage types in the current state of the game will not serve as as a ranking factor for similar reasons.

-For the sake of transparency, let it be known that the author uses G Gregor, KK Hong Lu, L Faust and W Don very frequently, and dislikes R Heath, N Rodion and LCCB Ishmael.
+For the sake of transparency, let it be known that the author uses G Gregor, KK Hong Lu, L Faust and W Don very frequently, and dislikes R Heathcliff, N Rodion and LCCB Ishmael.
 Everything is still kept as objective as possible.

 ---